zenml-io/zenml/docs/book/extending-zenml/step-operator.md

 2. Define the `FLAVOR` class variable.
 3. Implement the abstract `launch()` method.
 This method has two main
    responsibilities:
-      * Preparing a suitable execution environment (e.g. a docker image): The general environment is highly dependent on the concrete step operator implementation, but for ZenML to be able to run the step it requires you to install some `pip` dependencies.
+      * Preparing a suitable execution environment (e.g. a Docker image): The general environment is highly dependent on the concrete step operator implementation, but for ZenML to be able to run the step it requires you to install some `pip` dependencies.
 The list of requirements needed to